aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 * Added selector for Bible list sorting
 * Updated Spanish UI tranlation
 * Bug fix: Share copy now using same alert dialog as EZ copy
+* Bug fix: Better fix for the only one [biblesupersearch] shortcode error.

 = 4.5.2 =
 * Added format options for the copying text.